 These are sometimes called trading apps, or a trading platform.
 These investing apps are where instead of experts managing your money, you’ll make your own investment decisions (buy and sell investments).

 They’re more suited to experienced investors.
 However, if you’re looking to learn about trading and investing, they’re pretty great for beginners too, especially eToro¹ – where you can copy trades from advanced investors, and they have lots of educational resources.
-Plus it’s commission-free.
+Plus it’s low cost.
 Here’s our eToro review to learn more about them.

 Anyway, with a self-managed investment platform, you’ll pick from a huge range of investment options, such as individual stocks and shares, funds and more (we’ll cover types of investments below).
 It’s all up to you.